Trampolene (band): 2018–2019

-The single "Hard Times For Dreamers" was released in March 2018, premiered by Phil Taggart on BBC Radio One on 19 March 2018 and was made Track of the Day on several music blogs.
+The single "Hard Times for Dreamers" was released in March 2018, premiered by Phil Taggart on BBC Radio One on 19 March 2018 and was made Track of the Day on several music blogs.

 The band recorded a live session at BBC Maida Vale studio which was broadcast on Huw Stephens show on Radio One 26 and 27 March.

 In the Spring of 2018 they toured the UK, ending with their biggest headline show to date at Scala, London.
 The band headlined the BBC Music Introducing stage at BBC Biggest Weekend festival in Swansea in May, in June they supported Liam Gallagher at Finsbury Park, London and Kasabian in Bristol.
-They played several festivals throughout the summer including Kendal Calling, Truck, Victorious and Wheels and Fins.
+They played several festivals throughout the summer, including Kendal Calling, Truck, Victorious and Wheels and Fins.

-In July 2018 they recorded a session for Radio X.
+In July 2018, they recorded a session for Radio X.

-They released a 28=track double album compilation of their 2013–2017 Pocket Album EPs entitled Pick a Pocket or Two on 7 September 2018, which entered the UK Official Independent Breakers Chart at number 10.
+They released a 28-track double album titled Pick a Pocket or Two on 7 September 2018, which entered the UK Official Independent Breakers Chart at number 10.
+The title came from a fan suggestion, as it featured songs and poems from the Pocket Album series of EPs.

 They released the single "The One Who Loves You" in October 2018.

-In October 2018 they supported The Sherlocks on tour across the UK, before their own headline tour in November which included Dingwalls in London and Clwb Ifor Bach in Cardiff.
+In October 2018, they supported the Sherlocks on tour across the UK, before their own headline tour in November which included Dingwalls in London and Clwb Ifor Bach in Cardiff.

-In January 2019 they appeared on Soccer AM on British Sky television.
+In January 2019, they appeared on Soccer AM on British Sky television.

 Their first live show of 2019 was an Mi7 Records label night at Dublin Castle on 5 June.

-On 29 September 2019 it was announced on Trampolene's social media that drummer Rob Steele and the band had parted ways.
+On 29 September 2019, it was announced on Trampolene's social media that drummer Rob Steele and the band had parted ways.